 The percentage of people choosing your smartphones over everyone else’s is your market share.

-When you launch a product, it's important to track how well you’re doing compared to your direct competitors.
-This metric allows you to do just that.
+When you launch a product, tracking how well you’re doing compared to your direct competitors is important.
+And yeah, you guessed it - this metric allows you to do just that.

-Sign ups could be referring to a newsletter, a private group on LinkedIn or to launch announcements.
+Sign-ups could be referring to a newsletter, a private group on LinkedIn, or launch announcements.
 This metric is useful for multiple reasons.
-First up, when you’ve publicly announced your product, but haven’t launched yet, sign ups are a great way to get a sense of how popular your product will be.

 Conversion rates

 Your conversion rate is the percentage of free users who convert to paying customers.
-So with this metric, you’re tracking the number of people using your digital channels, your website traffic, your social media users, etc, who then become buyers.
+With this metric, you’re tracking the number of people using your digital channels, website traffic, social media users, etc., who then become buyers.

 Conversion rate is really important because, while getting people onto your website and interacting with your marketing is an important step, you can’t run a business on likes and shares alone.